 - Top Tips for Trainers of FSRH Letter of Competence Subdermal Implants (LoC SDI)

-The General Training Committee (GTC) review applications for General Training Program Directors quarterly.
+The General Training Committee (GTC) review applications for General Training Programme Directors quarterly.

 The deadline for applications each quarter is as follows:

-This is to allow for applications to be reviewed at GTC, and the outcome of any decision will be communicated no later than 2 weeks after the date of the General Training Committee (4 weeks after the date of application submission deadline).
+This is to allow for applications to be reviewed at GTC.
+The outcome of any decision will be communicated no later than 2 weeks after the date of the General Training Committee.
 Interval applications will not be considered unless there are exceptional circumstances.
-Existing GTPDs who are approaching retirement or are due to leave their service are encouraged to consider work-force planning issues with these dates in mind - in order to allow for new GTPD to be appointed in time for their planned departure.
+Existing GTPDs who are approaching retirement or are due to leave their service are encouraged to consider workforce planning issues with these dates in mind in order to allow for new GTPD to be appointed in time for their planned departure.